 TMD may cause: Pain in the temporomandibular joint, jaw, or facePain may be worse with chewing, yawning, or opening the mouthClicking, popping, or grating sounds with movement of the jawA sensation of the jaw catching or locking briefly, while attempting to open or close the mouth, or while chewingDifficulty opening the mouth completelyA bite that feels off, uncomfortable, or as though it is frequently changingHeadacheEaracheNeck pain

-Usually the least invasive measures will be tried first.
+Usually, the least invasive measures will be tried first.

-Rest the jaw with a soft dietRestrict movement with smaller bites, avoiding wide yawning, and gum chewingApply ice or heat
+The area will need time to heal: Rest the jaw with a soft dietRestrict movement with smaller bites, avoiding wide yawning, and gum chewingApply ice or heat

 packs for pain reliefGentle jaw stretching and exercises